 An adoption establishes a legal parent-child relationship between the adoptee and the adoptive parents.
 This legal relationship is identical to the legal biological parent-child relationship.
-Florida law authorizes adoptions for all persons, minors and adults.
+Florida law authorizes adoptions for all people, minors and adults.

-A court presiding over any Florida Adoption must receive proof that facts exist to terminate the biological relationship forever.
-A biological parent may properly execute a consent for adoption and surrender his/her rights to his/her child.
-Alternatively, a court must hear proof that the parent has abused, abandoned or neglected the child or otherwise failed to protect their parental rights under Florida law.
+A court presiding over any Florida adoption must receive proof that facts exist to terminate the biological relationship forever.
+A biological parent may properly execute a consent for adoption and surrender rights to the child.
+Alternatively, a court must hear proof that the parent has abused, abandoned or neglected the child or otherwise failed to protect parental rights under Florida law.
 For example, although there are exceptions, an unmarried biological father must register his paternity with Florida’s Putative Father Registry; otherwise, the court will not require his consent before proceeding to complete an adoption plan.
-An unmarried biological father must register his paternity prior to the filing of a petition to terminate his rights or within 30 days of service of a Notice of Intended Adoption Plan.
+An unmarried biological father must register his paternity before the filing of a petition to terminate his rights or within 30 days of service of a Notice of Intended Adoption Plan.
 The adoption entity involved with the placement is required to serve a known and locatable unmarried biological father with a Notice of Intended Adoption plan that advises him of Florida’s Putative Father Registry and the steps he must take to avoid a default and waiver of any claim of rights to the child.

 After a court issues a judgment terminating the biological parent-child relationship, the time frame for completing the adoption differs.
-In the case of an entity adoption, the adoptive parents are not eligible to finalize their adoption until 30 days after the judgment terminating parental rights or 90 days after placement of the child in their home, which ever event occurs later.
+In the case of an entity adoption, the adoptive parents are not eligible to finalize their adoption until 30 days after the judgment terminating parental rights or 90 days after placement of the child in their home, whichever event occurs later.
 In the step-parent, close relative and adult adoption, the adoptive parents are eligible to immediately finalize their adoption.
-Additionally, in stepparent and close relative adoptions, the adopting parent(s) have the option of proceeding in a unified legal process in which the order finalizing the adoption also simultaneously terminates parental rights.
+Additionally, in step-parent and close relative adoptions, the adopting parent(s) have the option of proceeding in a unified legal process in which the order finalizing the adoption also simultaneously terminates parental rights.
 A unified proceeding is typical for adult adoptions.

 The adoption process is complicated, thus it is very important to consult an attorney when contemplating any type of adoption.

-HOW CAN AN ADOPTABLE CHILD BE LOCATED?
+HOW CAN I LOCATE AN ADOPTABLE CHILD?

 A child generally may be placed for adoption by an agency or an attorney/intermediary.
 Agencies may be private or public.
 All private agencies are licensed by the Department of Children and Families (DCF).
-The only public child placing agency is DCF.
+The only public child-placing agency is DCF.
 In private agency and attorney/intermediary placements, the proposed adoption must be reported to the court.

 HOW DOES AN AGENCY OR INTERMEDIARY HELP ADOPTIVE PARENTS?

 When the child is placed in the adoptive home through an intermediary, the same private or agency social worker who performed the home study generally provides post-placement services.
-The counselor will visit with the adoptive family on at least two occasions to make sure the child and adoptive family are bonding well and that the child’s best interests are being promoted.
+The counselor will visit with the adoptive family on at least two occasions to make sure that the child and adoptive family are bonding well and that the child’s best interests are being promoted.

 WHO MUST CONSENT TO THE ADOPTION?